2

 How much do full time camera operator jobs pay per hour?

-As of Jul 11, 2026, the average hourly pay for full time camera operator in the United States is $28.16, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average hourly pay for full time camera operator in the United States is $28.16, according to ZipRecruiter salary data.
 Most workers in this role earn between $17.31 and $30.53 per hour, depending on experience, location, and employer.

-What are full time camera operators?
+What is a full time camera operator?

 Full time camera operators are professionals who operate cameras and related equipment to capture video footage or live broadcasts for television, film, news, sports, or other productions.
 They work closely with directors and other crew members to ensure shots are well-composed, in focus, and properly lit, following creative and technical instructions.
 As full-time employees, they typically have set working hours, though these can vary according to production demands, and may involve travel or irregular schedules.
 Camera operators also maintain their equipment and may be responsible for basic troubleshooting on set.
 This role requires technical proficiency, attention to detail, and the ability to work under pressure.

-What are some common challenges faced by full-time camera operators in live event settings?
+What are some common challenges faced by full time camera operators in live event settings?

 Full-time camera operators working in live event environments often face challenges such as adapting quickly to changing lighting conditions, following fast-moving subjects, and coordinating closely with directors and other crew members to capture the desired shots.
 Time pressure can be intense, as there is little room for error during live broadcasts.
 Effective communication and the ability to anticipate action are crucial for delivering high-quality footage while maintaining safety on set.